dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 $polyline1   $polyline2
 ```

-So order is important when we talk about a polyline.
+So **order is important** when we talk about a polyline.
 If we have a set of tags:

 ```php
 $tags1 = ['one', 'two'];
 $tags2 = ['two', 'one'];
 ```

-Then order isn't important.
+Then **order is not important**.
 By implementing a value object (or is it a
 collection?) for `Polyline` or `Tags` we are able to control the semantics of
 `equals()`.